bsc-iitm/ds-ai-lab-group-4/milestone-six/final-project-report.md

 3. **Error Handling**: Graceful degradation is essential when dealing with external APIs
 4. **User Experience**: Streaming responses and immediate feedback improve perceived performance
 5. **Validation**: Input validation and bounds checking prevent errors and improve reliability

-### Final Thoughts

-AgroSense demonstrates the potential of AI-powered agricultural advisory systems.
-While there are opportunities for enhancement (multilingual support, mobile apps, advanced ML models), the current implementation provides a solid foundation for supporting farmers across all phases of crop management.

-The project successfully combines:
-- **Technology**: Modern web stack with AI capabilities
-- **Data**: Multiple sources for comprehensive insights
-- **Domain Knowledge**: Agricultural best practices and Indian context
-- **User-Centric Design**: Accessible, conversational interface

-With continued development and farmer feedback, AgroSense has the potential to significantly impact agricultural productivity and farmer livelihoods in India and beyond.

 ---

 ## Appendix